syncfusion-content/windowsforms-docs/WindowsForms/Grid/How-To/Appearance/How-to-Change-a-Cells-Font-to-a-Particular-Font-Family.md

----
+﻿---
 layout: post
-title: How-to-Change-a-Cells-Font-to-a-Particular-Font-Fa | Windows Forms | Syncfusion
+title: Appearance in GridControl
 description: how to change a cell's font to a particular font family
 platform: windowsforms
 control: Grid